Ramakrishna: Tota Puri humbled

-When Ramakrishna met Tota in the morning to enquire about his health, he was found a totally different person with no more illness.
-Reflecting on how imprudent he was to not accept the divine Mother, Tota explained to him the events that transpired the night before, and that by the grace of the Mother, he was now free from his disease.
+When Ramakrishna met Tota in the morning to enquire about his health, he found a totally different person with no more illness.
+Reflecting on how impudent he was to not accept the divine Mother, Tota explained to him the events that transpired the night before, and that by the grace of the Mother, he was now free from his disease.
 Ramakrishna, with a smile said, "Well, you did not accept the Mother before and argued with me saying that Shakti was unreal!
-But you have now seen Her yourself and direct experience has got the better of your arguments.
+But you have now seen Her yourself, and direct experience has got the better of your arguments.
 She has convinced me already of the fact that just as fire and its burning power are not different, so, Brahman and the power of Brahman are not different, but one and the same."
 Tota then asked Ramakrishna to exhort Her to give him permission to leave, as he now realised that it was Her will that he, who had never spent more than three days at a place, had spent eleven months there.
 Both of them then visited the temple and Tota, who until then considered the image of the Devi to be a delusion, prostrated himself in front of her idol along with Ramakrishna.
 A few days later, he took leave and left Dakshineswar.
 It was his first and the last visit to that place.